The Best Password Managers 2023

 What we didn’t like

 Bitwarden doesn’t make it easy to share passwords with people without a little bit of legwork.
-In order to share a password, you need to organize passwords into different categories or, as Bitwarden calls them, “collections.”
+To share a password, you need to organize passwords into different categories or, as Bitwarden calls them, “collections.”

 Once you’ve established a collection, you can share it with someone to give them access to the passwords inside.
 However, there isn’t the functionality to just share a one-off password outside of a collection.

 Setting up the collection isn’t difficult; it’s just an additional step.
-You’re limited to two collections with the free and premium accounts, but you can have unlimited collections with the Families plan.
+The free and premium accounts limit you to two collections, but the Families plan allows you to have unlimited collections.

-Signing into Bitwarden is a bit unusual.
-First, you sign into your Bitwarden account, and then you have to enter a different master password.
+Signing in to Bitwarden is also a bit unusual.
+First, you log in to your Bitwarden account, and then you have to enter a different master password.
 On the one hand, it’s added security, but on the other, it seems like an unnecessary step.
 We had to complete a captcha each time we logged in, too, which got a bit annoying.

 Bitwarden specs